 Passionate about the craft of mixing.
 My interest in mastering is growing, with it's own set of challenges and things to learn - which inform and in turn, have improved my mixes.

 I work at a professional recording studio in Los Angeles.
-I also take on freelance work, including mixing, mastering, and post-production for podcasts.
+I also take on freelance work, primarily mixing and mastering, as well as some post-production for podcasts.

-Always looking for new talent and artists to work and create with.
+Always, ALWAYS looking for new talent and artists to work and create with!

 CreditsAllMusic verified credits for Brandon Pins